 Recently, Right Angle Corporate had the privilege of spending the day with the Red Arrows.
 Here’s is what we learned and how you can apply it to everyday business and leadership.
+Steve Gaskin from Right Angle talks about the lessons from the Red Arrows.

 How tight is your team?
 How often do you talk to each other verbally?
 The communication of the Red Arrows is so acute they can make the manoeuvres just by using body gestures.
 For obvious reasons each pilot knows exactly what each other is doing and is in constant communication.